 House of Pies

-The dish: Strawberry cream pie
+The dish: Strawberry Cream Pie

 Housed in a distinctive, cottage-style building, this family-owned and operated Los Feliz icon has been turning out pies and brewing coffees since 1969.
-In California, it’s the sole survivor of the original wide-ranging House of Pies franchise (created by IHOP founder Al Lapin Jr. and all but wiped out by the ‘80s).
-Their recipe for success hasn’t changed much: stellar customer service and a reasonably priced menu chock-full of diner-style offerings like burgers, pancakes, and sammies.
+In California, it’s the sole survivor of the original, wide-ranging House of Pies franchise (created by IHOP founder Al Lapin Jr. and all but wiped out by the ‘80s).
+Their recipe for success hasn’t changed much: stellar customer service and a reasonably priced menu chock-full of diner-style offerings like burgers, pancakes, and sandwiches.
 But the fresh-baked pies are by far the main attraction.
 Their seasonal strawberry cream is a sumptuous medley of vanilla custard and whipped cream balanced by a generous serving of juicy, glazed strawberries.
 And where other strawberry cream pies run the risk of being gloopy and overly saccharine, this heavenly version tastes (and looks) like a lightly sweetened cloud that’s easily polished off within days.

 How to order: In-person takeout.

-The dish: Winter Luxury pumpkin pie
+The dish: Winter Luxury Pumpkin Pie

 You could dig into a regular ol’ pumpkin pie at Thanksgiving dinner this year.
 Or you could feast on Valerie Gordon’s—which is made using Winter Luxury pumpkins, a special variety that, when roasted, boasts a deep underbelly of caramel flavor.
 Valerie, a chocolatier who’s developed artisanal truffles and other confectionery treats at her namesake shop since 2004, roasts and purees the gourds before adding her proprietary blend of winter spices.
 Poured into a pâte brisée crust—the French-style version of a classic, all-butter pastry crust—the nuanced pumpkin filling is garnished with pillowy whipped cream and freshly ground nutmeg for a highly sophisticated take on a timeless Thanksgiving treat.